nginxinc/nginx-azure-workshops/labs/lab2/readme.md

       - **n4a-ubuntuvmNSG:** This is your network security group resource tied to the network interface of your vm.
       - **n4a-ubuntuvmPublicIP:** This is your public IP resource tied to your vm.

+    The `lab2/init.sh` script will perform several task as listed below:
+      - install docker and docker compose within the vm
+      - download the workshop docker-compose file that would build the backend containers
+      - Run the downloaded docker-compose file to build all the backend containers.

     This command will also generate a SSH key file named `id_rsa` under `~/.ssh` folder if you don't have one already.

     **SECURITY WARNING:** This new VM has SSH/port22 open to the entire Internet, and is only using an SSH Key file for security.
 Take appropriate steps to secure your VM if you will be using it for more than a couple hours!